2/13/2015 Update: Bar Food

 * Smuggler's Cove (San Francisco)

-* Black Horse London (San Francisco)
+* Black Horse London (San

 Jack's Cannery Bar (San Francisco)